 Why is improving resuscitation so important for the care continuum?
 It’s no secret that resuscitation rates are grim across the spectrum of healthcare.
 In continuum care settings, they range from a shocking 2 to 11 percent, which is much more dire even than that in hospitals, where survival rates still range from a paltry 18 to 24 percent.
 Even when a victim does survive, nearly one in two will have newly developed impairments as a result of cardiac arrest.
 Both acute- and continuum care organizations are challenged to improve resuscitation rates while also maintaining patient functionality afterwards.

 Challenges for Resuscitation across the Care Continuum

-It is important to understand that the continuum of care encompasses a vast array of settings, including home health, hospice, ambulatory surgery centers, dialysis centers, behavioral health facilities, long-term care, assisted living facilities, community clinics, and more.
-Care varies widely across the continuum from a traditional hospital environment, and these settings face unique challenges when it comes to training for resuscitation, including:
+It is important to understand that the continuum of care encompasses a vast array of settings, including home health, hospice, ambulatory surgery centers, dialysis centers, behavioral health facilities, long-term care, assisted living facilities, and clinics.
+Care varies widely across the continuum from a traditional hospital environment, and these settings face unique challenges, including:

 Fulfill compliance requirements with a variety of programs and courseware designed to address critical regulatory requirements as well as educate staff to recognize and mitigate risks.View All Products